 However, if we look at the invaluable advice dispensed by the UK’s best personal trainers, there are a lot of commonalities that keeping cropping up.
 One of which is being incredibly client-focused at all times, they’re paying for your time so it’s important they get what they want.
 Another is simply sticking to what you’re good at, playing to your strengths, rather than trying to please everyone as a jack-of-all-trades.
 One of the actually most important bits of advice handed down by the fitness elite, that is sadly overlooked, is that you should never stop learning and developing.

-Yes, you’ve completed a personal training course, perhaps even undertaken some CPD but no personal trainer is ever the finished article.
+Yes, you’ve completed a personal training course, whether face-to-face or online, perhaps even undertaken some CPD but no personal trainer is ever the finished article.
 There are many, many resources at a PT’s fingertips if you’re looking to expand your knowledge, stay abreast of current trends or develop new skills and it doesn’t get more trustworthy or accessible than a good book.
 So with all that being said, let’s take a look at what’s made our list of the best books for a personal trainer.

 A very quick note to make is that not every book is inherently fitness related but what ties each of them together is that they all have the potential to enhance a personal trainer’s career prospects, client base, knowledge and much more.